-Another good test to getting your Southern California lawn care right is to check the PH level of your soil.
+Another good test to getting your lawn care right is to check the pH level of your soil.
 A test kit can be picked up cheaply at any home and garden center.
-Ideally, soil should have a neutral PH level, somewhere between 6.0 and 7.0.
+Ideally, the soil should have a neutral pH level, somewhere between 6.0 and 7.0.
 If your soil is below 6.0, it’s too acidic and lime should be added.
-If it’s above 7.0, it’s too alkaline and gardener’s sulfer should be added.
+If it’s above 7.0, it’s too alkaline and gardener’s sulfur should be added.

 Certain grasses fare better under different environments, and it’s important to know which grass is the right kind for your area.
 The grass types below are best suited for Southern California’s climate.